-I tried seven-layer dip for the first time at my mother-in-law’s some 20 years ago.
+I tried seven-layer dip for the first time at my mother-in-law’s over 20 years ago.
 She served it as an appetizer while we waited for the turkey to finish cooking on Thanksgiving.
 I was a newlywed and very much in the stage of building my recipe collection.
-I had to have this one!
+I just had to have this one!
 And my mother-in-law was happy to share!
 I can’t tell you how many times I have made this recipe.
 Almost every party we have had since I have made this seven-layer dip.

 How to Make Seven Layer Dip:

 Layer 1: Drain the can of Rotel Diced Tomatoes and Green Chilies, then mix it together with a can of refried beans.
 Spread evenly into the bottom of a 7-inch x 11-inch serving dish or something of equivalent size.

 Layer 2: Mix together 8 ounces of softened cream, 8 ounces of sour cream, and 2 to 3 tablespoons of taco seasoning.
 Combine well, then spread evenly on top of the refried bean layer.

 Layer 3: Mash four avocados, leaving a slightly chunky texture.
 Stir in the juice of one lime and 1/2 teaspoon of salt.
 Spread in an even layer on top of the sour cream layer.
 The easiest way to do this is to place the mashed avocado evenly around the dish in 12 to 14 spoonfuls, then, with a fork, gently scoot the avocado around in an even layer.
 Do not attempt to just spread the avocado layer because you will disrupt the soft cream cheese/sour cream layer.